James Gandolfini as Tony Soprano, New Jersey mob boss

 Tony steps into Holsten’s wearing a black lightweight silk short-sleeve bowling shirt with gray and cream front panels.
 The shirt has seven gray plastic buttons down the plain front, including the top button that he leaves undone under the notched camp collar.

 Most of the shirt – including the collar, the entire back, and the half sleeves – is black.
 The front of the shirt – from the shoulder seams down to the straight-cut bottom hem – is a gray silk panel with each side split by a wide cream “stripe” panel.
 According to a 2011 auction listing, the shirt was made by Mix Studio.

 Tony Soprano wore several black leather jackets over the course of The Sopranos‘ eight year run from blazers to blousons.
 He wore two different zip-front black leather jackets in the finale episode alone, including one more frequently seen example by Remy that was auctioned by Live Auctioneers with another outfit from the episode.

 With this outfit, Tony wears a slightly heavier lambskin black leather jacket, differentiated by a horizontal seam that runs across both chest panels.
 Like a bomber jacket and several others worn by Tony, it has a shirt-style collar and a zip front with a matching black leather tab on the metal pull, which is etched with “CLAIBORNE” to identify the brand.
 Other than the horizontal seam and the vertical welt hand pocket on each side, it has a very clean look with plain cuffs and no straps, buttons, or snaps on the waistband.

-Tony wears a pair of black wool trousers with double reverse pleats, slanted side pockets, and cuffed bottoms.
-Many of the trousers worn by James Gandolfini on the show were appropriated sourced from the Italian-tailored brand Zanella, and it’s very possible that these are no exception.
+Tony wears a pair of black wool trousers with double reverse pleats, slanted side pockets, and turn-ups (cuffs).
+Many of the trousers worn by James Gandolfini on the show were appropriated sourced from the Italian-tailored brand Zanella, these are no exception.
 His untucked shirt covers the trouser waistband, but he likely wears a black leather belt to match both his footwear and the general color scheme of his outfit.